dgoto2/mse4bias/README.md

 ## Description
 mse4bias is a management strategy evaluation (MSE) framework to evaluate management implications of persistent estimation bias in stock assessment and re-optimize harvest control rules (HCR).
 The framework was originally developed (2018) using the [Fisheries Library in R (FLR) mse package](https://github.com/flr/mse) for North Sea saithe (Pollachius virens) in Subareas 4, 6 and Division 3.a (North Sea, Rockall and West of Scotland, Skagerrak and Kattegat) as part of the [Workshop on North Sea stocks Management Strategy Evaluation (WKNSMSE)](https://www.ices.dk/sites/pub/Publication%20Reports/Expert%20Group%20Report/Fisheries%20Resources%20Steering%20Group/2019/WKNSMSE/ICES%20WKNSMSE%20Report%202019.pdf).

 This framework simulates population and harvest dynamics, surveys, assessments, and implementation of management strategies to explore trade-offs in achieving conservation-oriented (minimizing overexploitation risk) and harvest-oriented (maximizing yield) goals.
-The framework consists of submodels that simulate (1) true population and harvest dynamics at sea (operating model [OM]), from which observations through monitoring surveys and catch reporting (data generation) are made; and (2) management processes: assessments based on observations from the surveys and reported catch (using the State-space Assessment Model-SAM as estimation model (EM); https://github.com/fishfollower/SAM) and subsequent decisionmaking (management procedure, MP) based on the harvest control rule set for saithe ([ICES 2019]( https://www.ices.dk/sites/pub/Publication%20Reports/Advice/2019/2019/pok.27.3a46.pdf)).
+The framework consists of submodels that simulate (1) true population and harvest dynamics at sea (operating model [OM]), from which observations through monitoring surveys and catch reporting (data generation) are made; and (2) management processes: assessments based on observations from the surveys and reported catch (using the [State-space Assessment Model-SAM](https://github.com/fishfollower/SAM) as estimation model (EM)) and subsequent decisionmaking (management procedure, MP) based on the harvest control rule set for saithe ([ICES 2019]( https://www.ices.dk/sites/pub/Publication%20Reports/Advice/2019/2019/pok.27.3a46.pdf)).

 <img src="https://github.com/dgoto2/mse4bias/blob/main/saithe.mse.png?raw=true" width="700">